roma4004/BattleCityRemastered/README.md

 * pickupable bonuses (spawn every 60sec in random location) from the original game like so:
   * Grenade(destroy enemy team tank),
   * Helmet(temporary invincibility),
-  * Shovel(temporarily turns brick walls around the fortress to stone and repair broken),
+  * Shovel(temporarily turns brick walls around the fortress to steel and repair destroyed parts),
-  * Star(increases tank power),
+  * Star(increases tank power, when pick up more than 2 can destroy steel walls),
   * Tank(extra life),
   * Timer(freeze enemy team),
 * all bonuses also can be pickupable for an enemy team with the opposite effect.

+* Multiplayer prototype (still in PR) with replication all events, separated process,
+  * just chose play as host in one game and play as client in other game
+  * auto pause on network game synchronize start, just unpause host to start
+* Replicate all visual events (move, shot, died, spawn, statistics)
+* All logic compute in host and miroring to client

 Used technologies:
 * C++20,